Brecknockshire Battalion: 2nd Volunteer Service Company, SWB

 With the war continuing, a relief VSC was mobilised at Brecon in February 1901.
 Unlike a year earlier far fewer volunteers came forward, many being discouraged by stories of hard service and the poor pay compared to that received by volunteers for the Imperial Yeomanry.
 Under the command of Capt H.L.
 Rosser of the 3rd VB, the 2nd VSC embarked at Southampton on 31 March and landed at Cape Town on 16 April.
 It was sent on railway protection duties successively at the Cape Colony garrisons of Beaufort West, Richmond Road and Richmond.
 The company first saw action at Richmond when together with the other troops in the garrison repulsed a Boer attack.
 In September the company was released to join 2nd SWB at Klerksdorp, where it also became I Company.
 Here it was employed on patrol duties and in the blockhouse line.
 In October the company was attached to Col Hickie's Flying Column, whose task was to protect Royal Engineers and labourers extending the blockhouse line from Klerksdorp to Ventersdorp under threat from Liebenberg's Commando.
 On 13 November the column's Yeomanry screen was ambushed and force to surrender, the rest of the column then digging in at Brackspruit and remaining entrenched until relief columns could arrive.
 From December 1901 the 2nd VSC manned blockhouses in the Klerksdorp district.

 The 2nd VSC was released just before the Treaty of Vereeniging was signed on 31 May 1902 and the war ended.
 It sailed on SS Syria from Cape Town to Southampton, arriving on 25 May and being greeted and discharged the same day at Brecon.
 A number of men had been invalided due to Enteric fever and four had died on service.

 3rd Volunteer Service Company, SWB

 When the call was made in January 1902 for the 3rd VSC it was found difficult to raise sufficient numbers of volunteers.
 Mobilised at Brecon in February, it sailed for South Africa and jojned 2nd SWB at Klerksdorp on 15 April.
 During its short period of service the company served in garrison and blockhouse duties, After the Treaty of Vereeniging it was released and sailed home to a military and civic reception at Newtown on 2 August.

-The battalions that had contributed volunteers to the service companies were awarded the appropriate Battle honour: 1st (Becknockshire) VB receiving South Africa, 1900–01 (suggesting that its contribution was primarily to the 1st VSC).
+The battalions that had contributed volunteers to the service companies were awarded the appropriate Battle honour: 1st (Brecknockshire) VB receiving South Africa, 1900–01 (suggesting that its contribution was primarily to the 1st VSC).